dnnguyen99/dnnguyen99.github.io/_posts/2023-05-30-multiple-linear-regression-part1.md

   - $\frac{\partial}{\partial \beta} (a^T \beta) = a$ AND $\frac{\partial}{\partial \beta} (\beta^T a) = a$
   - $\frac{\partial}{\partial \beta} (\beta^T A \beta) = (A+A^T)\beta$.
 If $A$ is symmetric (i.e., if $A^T=A$), then $\frac{\partial}{\partial \beta} (\beta^T A \beta) = 2A\beta$

-Now that we have looked at the properties, let us first compute the derivative of the loss function:
+Back to our objective: we want to find $\hat{\beta}$ so that it is the minimizer of the loss function.
+To do this, let us first compute the partial derivative of the loss function $w.r.t$ $\beta$:

   $$\frac{\partial}{\partial \beta} L(y,\hat{y}) =\frac{\partial}{\partial \beta} \lVert y-X \beta \rVert_2^2 $$